 If you're stuck on something, or something just doesn't seem to make sense, you can always ask for help.
 Talk to your teachers or lecturers about the things you don't understand.
 Talk to your friends and fellow students too.

 When you're studying it helps to keep in mind your reasons for doing all this hard work, like a course or career you're working towards.
 It can help to have something in your study space to remind you of your goals.

 You could also decorate your study space with inspirational quotes or photos of people you admire and family members you want to make proud of you.

 There are heaps of apps out there for helping students with all aspects of study.
-Have a chat with your friends and teachers/lecturers to see which apps they recommend.
+Have a chat with your friends and teachers or lecturers to see which apps they recommend.

-You should also check out the iTunes Collections page on iPads for Learning (new window), which provides links to Australian Curriculum courses on iTunes U as well as educational apps aimed at high school, middle school and primary school students.
+You should also check out the iTunes Collections page on iPads for Learning, which provides links to Australian Curriculum courses on iTunes U as well as educational apps aimed at high school, middle school and primary school students.